jeffchi/secure-build-cli/README.md

       Note:-
       - Follow the best practices of certificate management.
       - The CA certificate should not be compromised or revoked.
-   2. To use the user generated CA and client certificates, complete the following steps.
+   2. Use your own certificate-authority (CA) and client certificates.
-      1. Run the following command:
+      1. Go to the CLI directory.
+If it is located at `~/git`, run the following command:
          ```
          cd ~/git/secure-build-cli
          ```
-      2. Create the `sbs-config.json` file to include the path names of the generated certificates.
+      2. Add the following path names to the  `sbs-config.json` file.
          Note:- The `server-csr.pem` and `server-cert.pem` do not exist as yet.
+If the `./sbs-keys` dir doesn’t exist, you can create one by using the command `mkdir ./sbs-keys`.
          ```
          "CAPATH": "Path to CA certificate",
          "CAKEYPATH": "Path to CA key",